scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 - edit config.json and run "make build" to build containers
 - for each E-Series system, make a copy of sample collector file
+- edit dbmanager*.yaml and collector*.yaml to tell Kubernetes where to get the container image (internal registry, etc.)

 ```sh
 cp collector-collector-sample.yml collector-${SYSNAME}.yml